So, you want to start your own swimwear brand?

 Though the excitement of actually designing your swimwear line is far more exciting than the nitty-gritty b-plan work, many early-stage entrepreneurs underestimate the value of market strategy planning and financial budgeting.

 You might be thinking, “yes, we already know this, let’s move on,” but pause there for a second.
-Understanding the potential capacity of your target market and the financial requirements to bring your swim line into said market is key in substantiating your hard work.
+Understanding the potential capacity of your target market and the financial requirements is key in substantiating your hard work.

 Let’s elaborate a little: